martijnwalraven/meteor-ios/README.md

 ## Getting Started

 ###Examples
 If you just want to have a look at the project, you should be able to open the Meteor workspace and run the examples.
-Both 'Leaderboard' and 'Todos' are based on existing Meteor sample apps.
+Both 'Todo' (written in Swift) and 'Leaderboard' (written in Objective-C) are based on existing Meteor example apps.
 You'll have to install a local version of the Meteor app using `meteor create --example todos` or `meteor create --example leaderboard` before you can run the iOS app.
-You may alsio have to change the address of the server in the AppDelegate to refer to your machine.
+You also have to change the address of the server in the AppDelegate to refer to your machine.

-###CocoaPods
+###Installation with CocoaPods
 The easiest way to use Meteor for iOS in your own project is through CocoaPods.
 Until recently, there was no convenient way to use CocoaPods with Swift.
 The release of CocoaPods 0.36 promises to change this however, by supporting frameworks (see http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/).
 As frameworks are only supported on iOS 8 or higher, this means iOS 7 users are out of luck for now.
-It should be possible to support both building as a framework and as a static library, but I don't know enough about CocoaPods to get this to work.
+It should be possible to support both building as a framework and as a static library, but I don't know enough about CocoaPods to get this to work reliably.
 Input is very welcome!

-Because CocoaPods 0.36 has not been officially released, a prerelease version has to be installed using `gem install cocoapods --pre`.
+Because CocoaPods 0.36 has not been officially released, you'll have to install a prerelease version using `gem install cocoapods --pre`.

 You can then write a `Podfile` referencing the project on GitHub (I will add it to the CocoaPods repo once it is more stable):
 ```